|

 U.S.FTC GUIDELINES PLEASE NOTE: we act as an affiliate for several companies that feature on our website.
 In some cases we may earn a commission from referrals to those companies.
 For further information please refer to our Privacy and Disclaimer policies which can be found in the "US" tab.

-Planning a trip to Queenstown, nestled in the breathtaking landscapes of New Zealand's South Island, is like opening a treasure chest of experiences, each more exhilarating than the last.
+Planning a trip to Queenstown, nestled in the breathtaking Southern Alps of New Zealand's South Island, is like opening a treasure chest of experiences, each more exhilarating than the last.

 Over the years we've helped countless people craft their perfect Queenstown itinerary, and as we've done this, one thing stands out.
 Queenstown is a year round destination as unique as anywhere else on the planet.
-Each season paints the adventure capital in its own unique colors, and offers visitors a seemingly never ending variety of experiences.
+Each season paints the "adventure capital" in its own unique colors, and offers you a seemingly never ending variety of experiences.

 Read on and we'll help you pinpoint the perfect time to explore this enchanting destination.